πŸ”₯ DeepEval 4.0 just got released. Read the announcement.

 Amazon Bedrock

-DeepEval supports using any Amazon Bedrock model for all evaluation metrics.
+deepeval supports Amazon Bedrock models that are available through the Bedrock Runtime Converse API for all evaluation metrics.
 To get started, you'll need to set up your AWS credentials.

 Setting Up Your API Key